Supply Chain Intelligence

 worldwide store replenishment / 36h within Europe

-Inditex operates 9 distribution centres in Spain as the logistics core of its global fast-fashion model.
+Inditex operates 10 logistics centres in Spain as the logistics core of its global fast-fashion model.
 New garments reach stores in Europe within 36 hours and worldwide within 48 hours — a distribution cadence that shaped the industry standard for speed-to-shelf.
 The model runs on predictable commercial infrastructure: contracted carriers, customs pre-clearance, stable warehouse locations, and consistent freight lanes.

 Emergency humanitarian — DHL Disaster Response Teams